semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-without-semgrep-app.md

 To only report findings newly added since branching off from your `main` branch, set the following:
 <pre class="language-bash"><code>SEMGREP_BASELINE_REF=<span className="placeholder">TOPIC-BRANCH-NAME</span></code></pre>

 To only report findings newly added after a specific commit, set the following:
 <pre class="language-bash"><code>SEMGREP_BASELINE_REF=<span className="placeholder">INSERT_GIT_COMMIT_HASH</span></code></pre>

 :::note
-GitHub Actions and GitLab CI/CD diff-aware scanning works automatically, without the need to set `SEMGREP_BASELINE_REF`.
+* GitHub Actions and GitLab CI/CD diff-aware scanning works automatically, without the need to set `SEMGREP_BASELINE_REF`.
+* Depending on your CI provider, it may be necessary to create a separate job or script block for Semgrep to perform both full scans and diff-aware scans.
 :::

 ### Setting a scan schedule